Call Button

 The types of Migraine Headache

 There are many different types of migraines with which sufferers are often incorrectly diagnosed.
 It is important that your symptoms are thoroughly assessed in order to obtain a correct diagnosis.
-From thereon, it becomes much easier to manage and accurately treat migraines.
-Click below to read about the common types of migraines and their symptoms.
+From thereon, it becomes much easier to focus on migraine management and accurately treating migraines.
+Click below to read about the common types of migraines and their common symptoms.

 Headache treatment in Brisbane